Strand FAQs

 The Council has been working with the City Region Combined Authority around the transformation of the Strand since 2021.
 The award of money from Central Government in 2023 means that this transformation can now begin.

-Future plans for the Salt and Tar site include a mix of community and ticketed events.
+Future plans for the permanent Salt and Tar site include a mix of community and ticketed events.
 More information about the site can be found www.saltandtarbootle.com or by emailing saltandtar@sefton.gov.uk

-During this time, residents and visitors are encouraged to keep visiting the shopping centre and supporting local retailers.
+During this time, residents and visitors are encouraged to keep visiting the shopping centre and continue supporting local retailers.
 There will be plenty of activities and events taking place in The Strand over the year, with something for everyone.

 Barker Proudlove is responsible for letting space within The Strand.
 If you would like to find out more about the opportunities and units available, please contact jon@barkerproudlove.co.uk who will be able to provide you with more information.